lubkoKuzenko/angular-clean-code/README.md

 export class AppModule {}
 ```

+#### CoreModule

-### CoreModule – core functionalities, mostly global services, that will be used in the whole application globally.
+Core functionalities, mostly global services, that will be used in the whole application globally.
 They should not be imported by other application modules

 ```ts
 import { NgModule, Optional, SkipSelf, ErrorHandler } from "@angular/core";